 Rainfall starts to pick up again, but there’s an average of only one day of rain throughout the whole month.
-It’s still very clear and there are 11 hours of sunshine a day, so keep using sunscreen and cover up.
-Siwa is very warm, but not so bad that you’ll be cooked alive.
+It’s still very clear and there are 11 hours of sunshine a day, so keep using sunscreen and cover-up.
+Siwa is warm but not so bad that you’ll be cooked alive.
 Cairo is fine but sees hot afternoons.
 The Marsa Matruh coast is pleasant, with warm seas.

 Weather in Egypt in November

-Now that winter is on its way, things are feeling much more pleasant, and still without too much rain to worry about (that’s one day of rain, on average, for November).
-You won’t have to worry about sunscreen, either.
+Now that winter is on its way.
+Things are feeling much more pleasant and still without too much rain to worry about (that’s one day of rain, on average, for November).

 Weather in Egypt in December